hanai3Bi/Switch-OC-Suite/Source/sys-clk-OC/README.md

 * 2091 → max for Mariko (without overvolting – capped at 1120 mV)
 * 1963 → official max for Mariko
 * 1887
-* 1785 → official boost mode
+* 1785 → official boost mode, OC max for Erista
 * 1683
 * 1581
 * 1428